marcelocollyer/k8s-bootstrap/README.md

 ~~~
 ### Run Bootstrap Script
 This should deploy versions v1 and v2 of the microservices to simulate a blue-green deployment.
 Traffic will be 50% - 50% for each microservice version stack.
 It will open Kiali's dashboard after the execution which should open already authenticated.
-Keep eyes on the script output to see passwords and tokens for additional services like Kibana (optional).
 ~~~
 chmod +x bootstrap.sh
 ./bootstrap.sh